PsychoPunkSage/OpenSource_Logs/BIP/impl_concept.md

 > **Step 2: Transaction Validation**

 `Input Validation`: Check if each transaction's inputs are valid and exist in the UTXO (Unspent Transaction Output) set.<br>
+- **Access UTXO Set**: Access the Unspent Transaction Output (UTXO) set, which contains records of all unspent transaction outputs.
+- **Check Inputs**: For each transaction, verify that all inputs referenced by the transaction are present in the UTXO set.
+- **UTXO Usage**: Ensure that inputs are not already spent by checking if they exist in the UTXO set.

 `Double Spending Check`: Ensure no inputs are spent more than once.<br>
 `Script Validation`: Validate the transaction scripts, including signature verification.<br>
 `Transaction Fee Check`: Verify that the transaction fee is sufficient according to current network standards.<br>